 Conventional borrowers can get rid of PMI after they’ve reached 20% equity in their homes.
 FHA borrowers can only get rid of MIP if they’ve made at least a 10% down payment and have been making payments for 11 years.
 Otherwise, the insurance is in place for the life of the loan or until they refinance into a conventional loan after building 20% equity.

 Does standard life insurance cover your mortgage?

-Instead of paying your mortgage company directly, standard life insurance policies go to the beneficiaries you select.
-If you have a life insurance policy and you die, your spouse can choose to use the money to pay off the mortgage.
+Instead of paying your mortgage lender directly, standard life insurance policies go to the beneficiaries you select, who can then choose to pay off the mortgage.

-Here’s how mortgage protection life insurance measures up against standard life insurance.
+Here’s how mortgage protection insurance measures up against standard life insurance.